Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_cuda/README.md

 ## Overview

-The goal is to measure the elapsed time of pHash generation and comparison using different execution models, and evaluate performance and speedup benefits of cuda processing.
+The goal is to measure the elapsed time of pHash generation using different execution models, and evaluate performance and speedup benefits of cuda processing.

 ## Features